Which new OS are you most excited to see unveiled at WWDC 2021? - 9to5Mac

-Last year, Apple delayed WWDC by a couple of weeks.
-Instead of being by the beginning of June, it was closer to the end of the month.
-Due to the coronavirus pandemic, the event, for the first time ever, was held entirely online.
+The WWDC 2021 has been announced for June 7.
+As we’ve detailed before, this Worldwide Developers Conference is going to be again an all-online event and we can expect to learn more about Apple’s latest software.

-For the WWDC 2021 we still don’t know for sure how Apple is going to handle in-person events and if they are going to happen, but what we can expect at the WWDC 2021 are new operating systems for the iPhone, iPad, Mac, Apple Watch, and Apple TV to be unveiled.
+iOS, iPadOS, watchOS, macOS, and tvOS will receive some fresh updates.
+9to5Mac can already confirm that the iPhone’s software and Mac’s software this year are likely to be called iOS 15 and macOS 12.

-For this year, we’ll probably going to see the introductions of iOS 15, iPadOS 15, macOS 12, watchOS 8, and tvOS 15.
+We also expect to see Apple introducing iPadOS 15, watchOS 8, and tvOS 15 on WWDC 2021.

 We still don’t know yet much about these updates, but some of the things on my wishlist include:

-- iOS 15 and iPadOS 15 should receive a new interface update.
+- iOS 15 and iPadOS 15 could receive a new interface update.
 App icons should look closer to the ones on macOS Big Sur, with Apple switching the flat design for a neo-skeuomorphism style.
+Check out our full concept of iOS 15 right here.

 - For the watchOS 8, our colleague Parker Ortolani gave us a few ideas of what to expect here.
 As we always get on watchOS updates, expect more Watch Faces, exercises, and an even more powerful Apple Maps with an improved Siri.

-Of course, at the time when Apple announces WWDC 2021 and the keynote happens, we are going to see a lot of new things.
-We could also see some new hardware, as the Mac Pro and Pro Display XDR were introduced at WWDC 2019.
+Of course, we are still two months away from WWDC 2021 but aside from the software, we could also see some new hardware, as the Mac Pro and Pro Display XDR were introduced at WWDC 2019.

 Tell us in the poll below: Which new OS are you most excited to see unveiled at WWDC 2021?